tsl143/itsopensource/content/blog/optional-chaining/index.md

 `TypeError: Cannot read property '<property>' of undefined` has bugged every javascript developer enough.
 While expecting response from APIs, we need to add a number of `&&` to make sure our code don't break.
 This maybe not a problem while dealing with 2 level nested object, but while dealing with large data objects this can be nightmare.
 Unnecessary/redundent lines of code, change all occurences if the structure of object changes etc.

-But we are now in 2020, the game has been changed with [Optional Chaninig proposal](https://github.com/tc39/proposal-optional-chaining) Stage-4.
+But we are now in 2020, the game has been changed with [Optional Chaining proposal](https://github.com/tc39/proposal-optional-chaining) Stage-4.

 Now no more redundent lines, but adding `?` before `.` takes care of everything.
 This traverse the property chain one by one and returns `undefined` if the property dont exist (instead of throwing `TypeError`), else return the value.